rajattsodhi/FrontEndAssignment/README.md

 ## Information Architecture

-After looking the behaviour of real users it was clear that the section of education and experience was not correctly structured.
+After looking the behaviour of real users it was clear that the section of education and experience were not correctly structured.
 The problem was related to the fact that each part of the section could not be easily distinguished.
-The solution to this problem a line has been added to separate each part of the section from the other.
+The solve this problem a line has been added to separate each part of the section from the other.

 ![alt IA](/images/IA.jpg)